Hunter helps businesses connect with each other by providing web applications, browser extensions, and other online services.

 If you have any concerns, please reach out first so we can have a chance to help: email@example.com.
 If you feel we’re not doing enough, you have the right to contact your local supervisory authority.

-To provide our service, we rely on other companies that can partially manage your data.
+To provide our services, we rely on other companies that can partially manage your data.
 We carefully select our providers to ensure the privacy and security of your data.
 Our biggest providers are:

-For users of our service, we process your data as long as your account stays active.
-Once it is deleted, we remove almost everything within a few days and all remaining artifacts within 3 months.
+For users of our service, we process your data as long as your account stays active and after 3 years of inactivity.
+Once your account is deleted or after 3 years of inactivity, we remove almost everything within a few days and all remaining artifacts within 3 months.
 If you’ve paid for Hunter, we might keep some information regarding your company for longer to comply with our legal obligations.

 If your data was found online, we process it as long as it stays online.
-We make sure to regularly come back where we found it, if it isn't there anymore, we remove it from our databases and stop all processing.
+We make sure to regularly come back where we found it, if it isn't there anymore or if we believe that your personal data that we hold is inaccurate, we remove it from our databases and stop all processing.

 We take the security of the data we manage very seriously and always try to keep our methods up-to-date.
-We describe in more details the actions we take to the data safe in our Security Policy.
+We've written a detailed document describing our Security Policy.

 The servers we use to store and process personal data are exclusively in the European Union.

 The company behind Hunter, Hunter Web Services, Inc., is incorporated in the United States.
 You can reach us via email: firstname.lastname@example.org or snail-mail (only USPS): Hunter Web Services, Inc., 427 N Tatnall St #50754, Wilmington, Delaware, 19801-2230, USA.